MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-adfs.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-You can configure session controls in Microsoft Defender for Cloud Apps to work with any web app and any non-Microosoft IdP.
+You can configure session controls in Microsoft Defender for Cloud Apps to work with any web app and any non-Microsoft IdP.
 This article describes how to route app sessions from AD FS to Defender for Cloud Apps for real-time session controls.

 For this article, we'll use the Salesforce app as an example of a web app being configured to use Defender for Cloud Apps session controls.